julien6387/supvisors/docs/dashboard.rst

 The Disk card shows 2 different kinds of statistics:

-    * Disk usage: the occupation percentage on every physical partitions ;
+    * Disk usage: the occupation percentage on every physical partition ;
-    * Disk I/O: the read and written flows on every physical devices.
+    * Disk I/O: the read and written flows on every physical device.

 Clicking on a button associated to the resource displays detailed statistics (graph and table),